5 Benefits of Self-Service Analytics

 Aligning Business and IT

 A major obstacle in the path of self-service analytics initiatives is a lack of understanding between business users and the IT department.
-Ensuring effective collaboration at the start of a self-service initiative can help both IT and business understand the value of a self-service approach, and figure out how they can assist each other to make self-service analytics a success.
+Ensuring effective collaboration at the start of a self-service initiative can help both IT and business understand the value of a self-service approach, and figure out how they can assist each other to make the initiative a success.

 Flexible Data Governance Approach